AmineSkhiri/devops-nodejs-aws-deployment/README.md

 You now have the flexibility to demonstrate expertise in both ECS and EKS setups, following DevOps best practices in AWS.

+ ### Quick Recap — What We Have Now

+✅ Dockerized a Node.js app

+✅ Built a full CI/CD pipeline using GitHub Actions

+✅ Pushed Docker images to AWS ECR

+✅ Deployed app to both:

+ECS (Fargate) with an ALB

+EKS (Kubernetes) with LoadBalancer

+✅ Used Terraform to provision VPC, subnets, EKS cluster, and more

+✅ Integrated image versioning ($GITHUB_SHA)

+✅ Verified real-time rolling deployments across both environments